-After the reset process is complete, set up your iPhone, connect to Wi-Fi or Mobile Data and try to use the Apple Podcasts app again.
+After the reset process is completed, set up your iPhone, connect to Wi-Fi or Mobile Data, and try to use the Apple Podcasts app again.

-Solution #9.
-Backup your Device and Set it up as New
+9. Backup your iPhone and set it up as new

 This is a bit harsh and extreme as it requires you to start from scratch.
-If none of the able solutions were helpful in your case, you might have to go this path before contacting Apple Support.
-These step by step post will assist you:
+However, if none of the above solutions were helpful, you might have to go this path before contacting Apple Support.
+This step-by-step post will assist you:

-As the last resort, you may contact Apple Support, give them your feedback or wait for Apple to acknowledge this crashing issue and publish a fix.
 Also, keep an eye on iOS updates.
-This is a widespread issue and it will certainly be fixed soon.
-A straightforwd and effortless option is to enable automatic software update on your iPhone.
+This is a widespread issue, and it will certainly be fixed soon.
+A straightforward and effortless option is to enable automatic software updates on iPhone and iPad.

-I hope one of the various fixes worked for you and now you are back to enjoying your favorite Podcasts.
-If you have some other fix or hack that addresses this problem, please share it with us in the comments below or on our social channels.
+I hope one of the various fixes worked for you, and now you are back to enjoying your favorite Podcasts on iPhone and iPad.
+If you have some other fix or hack that addresses this problem, share it with us in the comments below.

 You will love to check these:

-- How to Remove Shows and Episodes from Podcasts App
+- How to remove shows and episodes from the Podcasts app